treytomes/cocos/README.md

 I'm setting off to answer the question:
 What if the RSDOS operating system on the Color Computer 3 had been written targeting an 8086 instead of a 6809?

+# Upcoming Tasks
+* Update the keyboard lock LEDs as needed.
+* Implement the libc keyboard reading functions.
+* Get a simple REPL running.

 # Log

 ## 2021-08-30